oobabooga/text-generation-webui/docs/05 - Training Tab.md

 ### **Step 2**: Gather a dataset.
 - If you use a dataset similar to the [Alpaca](https://github.com/gururise/AlpacaDataCleaned/blob/main/alpaca_data_cleaned.json) format, that is natively supported by the `Formatted Dataset` input in the WebUI, with premade formatter options.
-- If you use a dataset that isn't matched to Alpaca's format, but uses the same basic JSON structure, you can make your own format file by copying `training/formats/alpaca-format.json` to a new file and [editing its content](#format-files).
+- If you use a dataset that isn't matched to Alpaca's format, but uses the same basic JSON structure, you can make your own format file by copying `user_data/training/formats/alpaca-format.json` to a new file and [editing its content](#format-files).
-- If you can get the dataset into a simple text file, that works too!
-You can train using the `Raw text file` input option.
-    - This means you can for example just copy/paste a chatlog/documentation page/whatever you want, shove it in a plain text file, and train on it.
+- For pretraining-style training on raw text, use the `Text Dataset` tab with a JSON file where each row has a `"text"` key.
 - If you use a structured dataset not in this format, you may have to find an external way to convert it - or open an issue to request native support.

 ### **Step 3**: Do the training.